How Can You Include Phonics Instruction in High School Classrooms?

 “You folks are so on target with this.
 I cannot tell you how many of my graduate students don't make these connections and apply the skills of encoding and decoding to real texts!”

-High school students (and apparently graduate students) still need explicit phonics instruction in later grades, but there’s a problem: you aren't given any time for it.
+High school students (and apparently graduate students) still need explicit phonics instruction, as part of a structured literacy program, in later grades, but there’s a problem: you aren't given any time for it.
 High school aged students are expected to already know these skills and you are expected to be focusing on vocabulary and comprehension instruction – not phonics instruction!
 What to do...

 Here are Reading Horizons Teacher Trainers, Shantell Berrett and Jay Kelly with the answers (taken from the webinar: “Helping Students Transfer & Retain Decoding Skills”):

 How can you help high school aged students get the phonics instruction they need and help them transfer these skills when you have no time for it?

 SHANTELL: There are two ways you can help older students transfer and retain decoding skills despite the limited classroom time you have to address these issues.